anhvungoc21/2048-plus-plus/README.md

 - **Better score display & animation**
 ---

+## Acknowledgements
+WebDevSimplified's 2048 tutorial was incredibly helpful for me to understand handling tile-sliding and merging!
+---

 Feel free to contact me if you have any questions or suggestions about any features of the game.
 Have fun!

 (P/s: I have not optimized the web app for phone/tablet users, please check this out on your computer!)